tj-wells/coti-docker-method/README.md

 # How are the Docker images built?

-A separate repository builds the container images which are intended for use by the community.
+A separate repository builds the container images, which are intended for use by the community.

 To ensure that the images are produced in a fully transparent and open-source way, the images are built publicly using Github Actions in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this Dockerhub registry</a>.
 All of the code and workflow runs involved in the build process are fully automated, transparent, and can be inspected in the github repository linked above.